A Notary is Not a Lawyer

 The requirements for becoming a notary are minimal.
 The limitations of their authority are similarly minimal.
 A notary may not verify a signature that did not occur in their physical presence, nor may they provide information that would constitute legal advice, such as an opinion regarding a transaction.
 This is not to say that the witnessing role of a notary is inconsequential—on the contrary, verification of the identity of a signer to legal documents is an important way to prevent forms of fraud that stem from using another’s or a fake name in written transactions.

 Note that there’s a distinction—albeit a confusing one—between a notary public and a notario publico (translated literally as “notary public”), a unique quasi-legal designation in many Latin American countries with additional legal expertise and authority.
 In some cases, as it is in Mexico, a notario must also be a lawyer.
 Under the laws outside the U.S., a notario may draft documents and verify the legality and consistency of their contents.

 A related, but slightly different verification used by banks and financial institutions is a medallion signature guarantee.
 This type of signature verification is distinct primarily in its use in financial documents, such as a transfer of securities.
 Qualified medallion verifiers must be members of either the Stock Exchanges Medallion Program, the Securities Transfer Agents Medallion Program or the New York Stock Exchange Medallion Signature Program.

 A notary is not a pared-down version of a lawyer, and should not be consulted nor relied upon as such.
 When a notary has signed a document, they have only attested that the signer’s ID matches the name signed, and possibly that the signer has sworn to the truth of the document’s contents.
-When you need help drafting, reviewing or understanding the contents of legal documents, talk to a qualified and experienced attorney.
+When you need help drafting, reviewing or understanding the contents of legal documents, legal matters or legal services, talk to a qualified and experienced attorney.
 For more information on this area, see our overview of contract law.